All About Boat Trailers - One man's perspective...

 For suspensions, two types of systems are used, and each has a record of reliability.
 Torsion-bar systems, in which a torsion bar runs inside the axle, allow for a lower ride height.
-The drawback is that the system is more costly than leaf springs, and it can hide early signs of rust.
+The drawback is that the system is more costly than leaf springs but they do last approximately twice as long.

 Leaf springs have been used for centuries, and they are solid performers.
 Be sure to get a setup that can handle the weight of your boat.
 A lot of manufacturers put three-leaf springs on trailers, but you can find better models with five-leaf springs, which are stronger and less likely to fail over time.

 While you’re crouched beneath the trailer counting leaves, also make note of the trailer’s hardware.
 Does it have stainless Bearing Buddy caps or chintzy stamped steel caps that leak water into your bearings?
 Or does it have the really slick industrial, sealed oil-bath bearings, such as those that come on Extreme Custom Trailers.
 How thick is the metal?
 Are the welds neat or do they look like a third-grader laid them?
 Quality is important.